alan-turing-institute/environmental-ds-book/book/guidelines-reviewers.md

 The PRE-REVIEW contains some relevant information of the notebook including a link to the notebook idea issue.

 ## Review
-After confirming reviewers availability, Editors-in-Chief (EiC) opens a REVIEW issue to moderate a high-level discussion between notebook authors and reviewers.
+After confirming reviewers availability, Editor-in-Chief (EiC) opens a REVIEW issue to moderate a high-level discussion between notebook authors and reviewers.

 ```{important}
 Reviewers will be asked to conduct the review within **2 weeks** of accepting the invitation by the assigned editor.